terraform-viettelidc/terraform-provider-vcloud/website/docs/r/catalog_vapp_template.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_catalog_vapp_template"
+page_title: "Viettel IDC Cloud: vcloud_catalog_vapp_template"
 sidebar_current: "docs-vcd-resource-catalog-vapp_template"
 description: |-
-  Provides a VMware Cloud Director vApp Template resource.
+  Provides a Viettel IDC Cloud vApp Template resource.
 This can be used to upload and delete OVA files inside a catalog.
 ---

 # vcd\_catalog\_vapp\_template

-Provides a VMware Cloud Director vApp Template resource.
+Provides a Viettel IDC Cloud vApp Template resource.
 This can be used to upload OVA to catalog and delete it.

 Supported in provider *v3.8+*